chivandikwa/gatsby-casper/src/content/how-you-do-something-is-how-you-do-everything.md

 - Lack of consistency in delivery.
 A tell-tale sign is when you can look at what is delivered and easily tell which team member worked on what.
 - An ever-growing list of things that get put off that no one ever gets to.

 A key observation for me has been that the situation increasingly gets worse over time and the same attitude starts to get applied in other areas that are not too apparent but have consequences regardless.
 The broken windows theory explains why things we put off ultimately spiral out of control by stating that any observable signs of disorder such as broken windows form an environment that encourages even more disorder.
 Consequently, by ignoring the “little” things you soon forfeit control of much more to this mindset.
-After all, if you allow your hedge to overgrow, would you really notice when your lawn requires a trim?
+After all, if you allow your hedge to overgrow, would you notice when your lawn requires a trim?

 So how do we manage this?
-Well, we tackle this much like Mayor Giuliani tackled the severe issues New York City was facing prior to 1993.
+Well, we tackle this much like Mayor Giuliani tackled the severe issues New York City was facing before 1993.
 Let's glance at some statistics on what he accomplished first (_source: The American Presidency Project_)

 - In 1993, there were 11,545 major crimes per week; By 2001, that number dropped to 5,072.
 - Between 1993 and 2001, New York City experienced a 66% decline in murders.